-- Required Courses and/ or Core Courses - Students entering ninth grade in 2008-2009, 2009-2010, and 2010-2011 only, who earn credit in Mathematics I and Mathematics II or GPS Algebra and GPS Geometry, along with two additional core mathematics courses, will have satisfied the minimum mathematics requirements for high school graduation. - 1.
-English Language Arts: Four units of credit in English language arts shall be required of all students.
+Required Courses and/ or Core Courses

+- 1. English Language Arts: Four units of credit in English language arts shall be required of all students.
 A full unit of credit in American Literature/Composition and a full unit of credit in Ninth-Grade Literature and Composition shall be required.
 All courses that may satisfy the remaining units of credit are identified with a "c." - 2.
 Mathematics: Four units of credit in mathematics shall be required of all students, including, CCGPS Coordinate Algebra or GSE Algebra, CCGPS Analytic Geometry or GSE Analytic Geometry, its equivalent, and CCGPS Advanced Algebra or GSE Advanced Algebra, or its equivalent.
 Additional core courses needed to complete four credits in mathematics must be chosen from the list of GPS/CCGPS/AP/IB/dual_enrollment designated courses. - a.
 The mathematics requirements above apply to each student with a disability, consistent with his or her Individualized Education Program.
-Students with disabilities who earn credit in Mathematics I or GPS Algebra and the associated mathematics support course, and Mathematics II or GPS Geometry and the associated mathematics support course, may upon determination through the Individualized Education Program Team meet mathematics diploma requirements by completing Mathematics III or GPS Advanced Algebra for a total of three mathematics may not meet the mathematics admission requirements for entrance into a University System of Georgia institution or other post-secondary institution without additional coursework. - b.
-All students, including students with disabilities, who enter ninth grade in 2008-2009, 2009-2010, and 2010-2011, only and who earn core credit in Mathematics I and Mathematics II or GPS Algebra and GPS Geometry, along with 2 other core mathematics courses, will have satisfied the minimum mathematics requirements for high school graduation, Mathematics Support I, GPS Algebra Support I, Mathematics Support III, GPS Geometry Support II, and Mathematics Support III, and GPS Advanced Algebra Support III may be designated as elective or core courses for students who entered ninth grade in 2008-2009, 2009-2010, 2010-2011.
-Students who complete Mathematics I and Mathematics II or GPS Algebra and GPS Geometry, along with 2 other core mathematics courses, but who do not complete requirements for entrance into a University System of Georgia institution or other post-secondary institutions without additional coursework. - 3.
+Students with disabilities who earn credit in Mathematics I or GPS Algebra and the associated mathematics support course, and Mathematics II or GPS Geometry and the associated mathematics support course, may upon determination through the Individualized Education Program Team meet mathematics diploma requirements by completing Mathematics III or GPS Advanced Algebra for a total of three mathematics may not meet the mathematics admission requirements for entrance into a University System of Georgia institution or other post-secondary institution without additional coursework. - 3.
 Science: Four units of credit in science shall be required of all students, including one full unit of Biology, one unit of either Physical Science or Physics; one unit of either Chemistry, Earth Systems, Environmental Science or an AP/IB course; and one additional science unit.
 The fourth science unit may be used to meet both the science and elective requirements.
 Any AP/IB science course may be substituted for the appropriate courses listed above.